chinamike65/hugo-tuolesi/content/book2/book2en.md

 All sentient beings became Vajrasattva.

-Making offerings to the guru's Three Jewels is self-interest, and eliminating the karma of sentient beings in the six realms is altruism.
+Making offerings to the guru's Three Jewels of Refuge is self-interest, and eliminating the karma of sentient beings in the six realms is altruism.

 The immeasurable rays of light enter the word "Hum", and all the rays of light that are emitted are taken back and melted into the word "Hu" on the abdomen of the vajra.